hazelcast/hazelcast-reference-manual/src/Simulator-Coordinator.md

 You cannot specify more dedicated member machines than you have available.
 If you define client Workers, there must be at least a single remote machine left (e.g. with three remote machines you can specify a maximum of two dedicated member machines).
 The round robin assignment will be done in the two sub-groups of remote machines.

-If you need more control over the cluster layout, you can make use of the 'coordinator-remote' which allows full control on layout, versions of clients, servers etc.
+If you need more control over the cluster layout, you can make use of the `coordinator-remote` which allows full control on layout, versions of clients, servers, etc. Please refer to the [Coordinator Remote section](#coordinator-remote).

 ### Controlling the Load Generation